Teriks/debian_docker_firestorm_build/README.md

 # Interactive Build Shell

-`./build.sh -i` will drop you into an interactive shell running inside the docker container, the working directory will be the mounted local repository directory.
+`./build.sh -i` will drop you into an interactive shell running inside the docker container, the working directory will be the mounted local repository directory (of this repository).